Algiuxs/sm64-port-android/README.md

 ```
 **Enhancements**

-if you want enhancements, you need to modify the near the top parameters of Makefile manually or by adding arguments to make:
+if you want enhancements, you need to modify the near the top parameters of Makefile manually or by adding arguments to make command:
 ```sh
 nano Makefile
 ```